Technoplatz/bi/README.md

 ## Platform

-Technoplatz BI community edition is an open source, multi-container, JSON-driven no-code data application and data sharing platform designed to empower business professionals build their own unique solution.
+Technoplatz BI Community Edition is an open source, multi-container, JSON-driven no-code data application and data sharing platform designed to empower business professionals build their own unique solution.
 It offers a pragmatic and optimised way to meet the key requirements of critical business processes by considering that each company has its own unique conditions;

 - Data Application
 - BI-Directional Data Sharing